dcourvoisier/remi/README.md

 # remi_smmr
-This repository presents a first order return to equilibrium model following multiple inputs and it is a companion of the paper from Mongin et al. (2018).
+This repository presents the "Return to equilibrium during Multiple Inputs" model and it is a companion of the paper from Mongin et al. (2018).
 For a detailed description of the model and the functions presented on the file, please visit the wiki.

 ## Getting Started